juliarodriguezdev/OnrampProject/README.md

 • OpenWeatherMap REST API, decode JSON data for a 5 day weather forecast at a specific city, state/country.

-• Several UIView/UIControl subclasses which include UITableViews, UISegmentedControl, UIButtons, UITextFields, UIStackViews, UIImageView, UILabel, and UIAlertControl).
+• Several UIView/UIControl subclasses which include UITableViews, UISegmentedControl, UIButtons, UITextFields, UIStackViews, UIImageView, UILabel, and UIAlertControl.

 • Used UserDefaults for data persistence.
 Stored users saved locations and first launch of app status for onboarding purposes.